newrelic/docs-website/src/data-dictionary/events/BrowserInteraction/actionText.md

   - BrowserTiming
 ---

 The text of the HTML element that was clicked when a browser interaction started.
-This attribute is added to `BrowserInteraction` events and any `AjaxRequest`, `JavaScriptError` and `BrowserTiming` events that occurred during that interaction.
+Added to `BrowserInteraction` and any `AjaxRequest`, `JavaScriptError` and `BrowserTiming` events that occurred during that interaction.